mariacuribe/mariacuribe/README.md

 ### Hello everyone 👋

-My Name is Maria Clara and I'm a Salesforce Developer from Colombia 🇨🇴.
+My Name is Maria Clara and I'm a Salesforce Developer from Colombia.

 I enjoy learning new things and I want to improve my skills 🤓.